sap-tutorials/Tutorials/tutorials/gateway-signup-faq/gateway-signup-faq.md

 If you have a question about SAP Gateway, please post a message in the [Gateway Community](https://www.sap.com/community/topics/gateway.html).

-For problem with registration or system availability only, please email the system support team at <mailto:rac-support@sap.com> [AAAAA](mailto:rac-support@sap.com).
+For problem with registration or system availability only, please email the system support team at <a href="mailto:rac-support@sap.com">rac-support@sap.com</a>.

 [DONE]
 [ACCORDION-END]